Kiran7007/Interview-Preparation/docs/android.md

 :core-ui
 :core-security
 ```

-Do not create modules for every small class.

-Interview Answer:
-> Modularization divides a large codebase into meaningful modules.
 ---
 ## What are shared libraries in Android?
-Shared libraries contain functionality used by multiple features or
+- Shared libraries contain functionality used by multiple features or
 teams.
+- They should have stable APIs and avoid unnecessary feature-specific
+dependencies.

-Examples:
+- Examples:
 ```text
 Design system
 Networking